thoughtbot/guides/best-practices/README.md

 Sass
 ----

+* Prefer `overflow: auto` to `overflow: scroll`, because `scroll` will always display scrollbars outside of OS X, even when content fits in the container.
 * Use `image-url` and `font-url`, not `url`, so the asset pipeline will re-write the correct paths to assets.